jakub-spisak/softrobotics_algorithms/README.md

   <img src=https://github.com/andreaprotopapa/sofa-dr-rl/assets/44071949/47170f5d-9b51-48db-9f42-0e61ff083476 alt="trunkreach" width="400"/>
 </p>

+The inconsistency of the PPO algorithm is a major factor contributing to its performance limitations.
+This inconsistency stems from several factors, including its reliance on **On-Policy learning**.
+While adjusting some of its parameters did lead to mild improvements, these gains were often short-lived and couldn't match the overall effectiveness of **RF-DROPO**.
+RF-DROPO consistently outperformed PPO due to its more robust learning mechanisms, such as off-policy learning and reset-free training, which led to faster and more reliable results.

+## Conclusion
 We have compared standard on-policy Proximal Policy Optimization (PPO) with Reset-Free Domain Randomization Off-Policy Optimization (RF-DROPO) in the context of a trunk-like soft robotic reaching environment.
 While our focus has been on the training curves of the PPO baseline, we emphasize the core reasons for its limitations:

 PPO often converges slowly and may plateau due to frequent resets, limited variability in the environment, and the inefficiency of discarding past experiences.
 RF-DROPO overcomes these limitations by integrating reset-free training, domain randomization, and off-policy data reuse.
 This combination enables faster learning, increased robustness, and better adaptation to parameter changes.
 Although our study involved a shorter learning phase, we successfully demonstrated the inherent drawbacks of PPO and achieved our goal of showing RF-DROPO's superiority across all metrics in the TrunkReach task.
 Future work could include side-by-side comparisons of training curves for PPO and RF-DROPO, along with additional metrics such as success rates and time-to-target.
 Ablation studies on various domain randomization strategies would also provide further insights.

-The experiment is given further exploration in our [research paper](https://github.com/jakub-spisak/softrobotics_algorithms/tree/main/repo_assets/research_paper.pdf)
+The experiment is given further exploration in our [Research Paper](https://github.com/jakub-spisak/softrobotics_algorithms/tree/main/repo_assets/research_paper.pdf)
 ## References
 1. [Domain randomization for robust, affordable and effective closed-loop control of soft robots](https://arxiv.org/pdf/2303.04136)[[1]](#citation-1)
 ---